Home » Measuring instruments » Pneumatic Comparator: Diagram, Working, Parts, Types

 The position of the float depends upon the amount of air flowing through the gauge head, which in turn depends upon the clearance between the bore to be measured and the gauging head.

-2. Back Pressure Types Pneumatic Comparator
+#2 Back Pressure Types Pneumatic Comparator

 The principle of back pressure pneumatic comparator can be explained by the following setup.

-The relationship between P1 and P2 depends upon the relative sizes of two orifices.
+The relationship between P1 and P2 depends upon the relative sizes of the two orifices.
 P2 becomes equal to P1 when Om is blocked and tends to zero as Om is increased indefinitely.

-The figure below shows the basic back pressure circuit, in which a bourdon tube, bellows or diaphragm deflects according to the backpressure change built up in the cult when the workpiece is placed over the measuring head.
+The figure below shows the basic back pressure circuit, in which a bourdon tube, bellows, or diaphragm deflects according to the backpressure change built up in the cult when the workpiece is placed over the measuring head.
 The deflection is amplified rever and gear arrangement and indicated on a dial.

 Solex Pneumatic Gauge

 In the above setup, the high-pressure air or compressed air after filtering, through the flow valve.
-There is a lank in which water is filled up to a certain level and a dip tube is immersed into it up to a depth corresponding to the air pressure required, which is represented by ‘H’.
+There is a link in which water is filled up to a certain level and a dip tube is immersed into it up to a depth corresponding to the air pressure required, which is represented by ‘H’.

-As the air is sent at a higher pressure than required, some air will leak out from the dip tube and bubble out of the water and the air moving towards control orifice is at desired constant pressure ‘H’.
+As the air is sent at a higher pressure than required, some air will leak out from the dip tube and bubble out of the water and the air moving towards the control orifice is at the desired constant pressure ‘H’.

 The air at reduced pressure then passes through the control orifice and escapes from the measuring jets.
 The backpressure in the circuit is indicated by the head of water displaced in the manometer tube; which is denoted as h.
 This instrument is able to measure the accuracy of microns.